Victoria Thornton: Appointments

 In October 2018 Victoria Thornton was ratified as President and Chair of the Council of the Architectural Association.

 She was given an Honorary Fellowship of the Royal Institute of British Architects in 2003 and an Honorary MA from London Metropolitan University in 2006, and was awarded an OBE in the 2012 New Year Honours for services to architecture and education.
 The annual Thornton Lecture was established in 2017 by Open-City in recognition of her contribution to architecture.
+Latterly recipient of the Sir Misha Black Award for Innovation in Education in the Built Environment.